 - This historic site remembers one of the earliest European murders of the Matabele Rebellion or First Umvukela of 1896.
 There seems no doubt that the initial killings occurred on Monday 23 and Tuesday 24 March 1896.
-Arthur Bentley, the Assistant Native Commissioner was found at his desk with Monday 23 March on his half-written letter, but he probably started it the previous day.
+Arthur Bentley, the Assistant Native Commissioner was found at his desk with Monday 23 March on his half-written letter.

 - His killing and those at Edkins Store must have occurred in a coordinated way as there is no evidence that the other victims heard Bentley being killed or were in anyway prepared for the attack on them.

-- Historically there has been some doubt about the actual date the victims were killed, but Albert Baragwanath only left Bulawayo on Sunday evening the 22 March “after dinner to ride his rather decrepit horse back in the cool of the night to his store” and was one of the victims, which adds some accuracy to the date of the killings.
+- Historically there has been some doubt about the actual date individual victims were killed, but Albert Baragwanath only left Bulawayo on Sunday evening the 22 March “after dinner to ride his rather decrepit horse back in the cool of the night to his store” and was one of the victims, which adds some accuracy to the date of the killings.

 - On the evening of Monday 23 March at the Nellie Reef Mine at Insiza Thomas Maddocks was sitting at sunset and smoking with Hocking and Hosking when they were attacked by a group of fifteen amaNdebele with knobkerries and axes; Maddocks was killed, but the other two managed to escape to Harry Cumming’s store five kilometres away.
 At that time no one knew that eight members of the Cunningham family were already dead.

 - Harry Cumming’s reached Bulawayo from Insiza on Tuesday 24 March in the morning; Arthur Cumming and Lucas from Filabusi reached Bulawayo on Wednesday 25 March at 2am with the news.
 The fact that both have the surname of Cummings has caused much confusion!